 Festival Fringe 1–30 June 2025

-Beyond the daytime festivities, the festival extended into the evening with Afterdark parties and events as part of a wider Fringe program, running from 1st - 30th June.
+Beyond the daytime festivities, the festival extended into the evening with Afterdark parties and events as part of a wider Fringe programme, running from 1–30 June.

 We are very grateful for the significant financial support of our Headline Sponsor Bowers & Wilkins, our Main Sponsors AudioActive and the HandBrew Co, and grant funding from Arts Council England.
 We would not be able to stage such a vibrant, ambitious and inclusive Festival without their help and commitment to the Worthing community.
 We look forward to developing the Festival and Fringe with them in the future, and to putting Worthing firmly on the UK cultural map.